 For more of Alan’s strange ideas, go to alanrussell.net.

-And take a look at No Cats, No Chocolate to find out why bestselling science fiction writer David Brin warns readers: “There are few subjects upon which the scientific community is in agreement, and the science fiction community is just as fractious.
+And now take a look at his masterpiece, created on or about a couple road trips with his genius pal Ken Kuhlken: Read Road Kill and/or No Cats, No Chocolate to find out why bestselling science fiction writer David Brin warns readers: “There are few subjects upon which the scientific community is in agreement, and the science fiction community is just as fractious.
 However, when it comes to Russell and Kuhlken we all concur: We hope they fall into a wormhole, end up on the other side of a distant galaxy, and are never heard from again!”